 Preparation of this chapter was supported by National Science Foundation Grant #1024293 and a grant from the Brady Education Foundation awarded to ASL, and a National Science Foundation Graduate Research Fellowship awarded to EDS.

-Play is too often in the American crossfires, with those who claim it is a waste of time on the one hand, and those who claim it is crucially important to development on the other.
+Play is too often in the American crosshairs, with those who claim it is a waste of time on the one hand, and those who claim it is crucially important to development on the other.
 Putting the mind and body in a relaxed state and letting the imagination flow to new and different possibilities seems to us like it should be a net positive.
 But then why doesn't the research show this more definitively?

-We recently reviewed dozens of studies of the impact of pretend play on children's development, and concluded that there is no clear evidence that the activity helps any aspect (Lillard Lerner, Hopkins, Dore, Smith, & Palmquist, 2013).
-But one of the big problems is the quality of the studies.
-It might be that those who study play are often already so convinced of its benefits at the outset--what Peter K. Smith (1988) has called "The Play Ethos"--that they apply less rigorous standards than they would in other domains.
+We recently reviewed dozens of studies of the impact of pretend play on many aspects of children's development, and concluded that there is no clear evidence that the activity helps any aspect (Lillard Lerner, Hopkins, Dore, Smith, & Palmquist, 2013).
+But the quality of the studies is problematic.
+It might be that those who study play are often already so convinced of its benefits at the outset--what Peter K. Smith (1988) has called "The Play Ethos"--that they apply less rigorous research standards than they might in other domains.

 Here we review several "methodological mistakes" that must be remedied to bring about a better database from which to understand the role of play in development.

-The problems are discussed in the order in which they appear in experiment execution and analysis: nonrandom assignment to groups, knowledgeable experimenters, implementer confounded with implementation, teaching to the test and otherwise nonparallel control conditions, unrigorous data analytic practices, and skewed interpretation of results.
+The problems are discussed in the order in which they appear in experiment execution and analysis.
+They are (1) nonrandom assignment to groups, (2) knowledgeable experimenters, (3) implementer confounded with implementation, (4) teaching to the test and otherwise nonparallel control conditions, (5) unrigorous data analytic practices, and (6) skewed interpretation of results.

 Random Assignment.
 Many experimental studies concerning pretend play have randomly assigned children to condition, but some have not.
-If there is reason to suspect that other influences are operating, then this is important.
-In two studies, Goldstein and Winner (2010; 2012) hypothesized that drama training hones theory of mind, or one's ability to attribute and acknowledge others' mental states (e.g., beliefs, desires, and intentions; Wellman, 1990).
+If other factors might influence the outcome of interest, then this is important.
+In two studies, Goldstein and

+Winner (2010; 2012) hypothesized that drama training hones theory of mind, or one's ability to attribute and acknowledge others' mental states (e.g., beliefs, desires, and intentions; Wellman, 1990).
 They compared children who signed up for drama classes to children who enrolled in dance, visual arts, or music classes.

 Either at the conclusion of the class term (2010) or both before and after the classes (2012), children completed theory of mind and empathy tasks.
 Although there were some inconsistencies, in both studies, some statistically significant differences in theory of mind or empathy were revealed favoring the drama groups.

 Although Goldstein and Winner (2010, 2012) controlled for covariates of theory of mind (e.g., SES, verbal abilities, age), they did not randomly assign participants: participants chose their intervention by signing up for the type of classes they took.
 Participants who pursued drama classes might have been characteristically different than peers who preferred visual art or music enrichment opportunities, in ways unaccounted for by the covariates.

 Indeed, pretests revealed some differences in theory of mind at the outset that might have been magnified over the time period during which classes occurred, regardless of the classes.
 Future research must be careful to randomly assign children to play and control conditions to eliminate the potential confounds created by self-assigned interventions.